Skip to main content

 The food you consume provides the raw materials and metabolic signals that influence your entire endocrine system.
 For women with PCOS, nutritional strategies are centered on managing insulin response and reducing inflammation.
 A diet focused on low-glycemic-index foods ∞ such as non-starchy vegetables, legumes, and certain whole grains ∞ releases glucose into the bloodstream slowly and steadily.

-This prevents the sharp spikes in that demand a surge of insulin, thereby helping to quiet the signals that lead to androgen overproduction.
+This prevents the sharp spikes in blood sugar that demand a surge of insulin, thereby helping to quiet the signals that lead to androgen overproduction.
 Pairing these quality carbohydrates with adequate protein and healthy fats at each meal further stabilizes blood sugar and promotes satiety, helping to manage weight, which is another factor that influences insulin sensitivity.

 By providing your body with the nutrients that calm inflammatory pathways, you are addressing another root cause of the metabolic dysfunction inherent to PCOS.
 These dietary changes are a direct and effective way to rewrite the biochemical messages your body receives, shifting it away from a state of distress and toward one of stability and health.